panzerdp/dmitripavlutin.com/content/posts/121-react-useref-guide/index.md

 ### 2.1 Use case: focusing an input

-A good example of when you need to access DOM elements is to focus on the input field as soon as the component renders.
+You would need to access DOM elements, for example, to focus on the input field when the component mounts.

-To make it work you'll need to create a reference to the input element, and then  after mounting call the special method `inputElement.focus()` to focus.
+To make it work you'll need to create a reference to the input, and after mounting call the special method `element.focus()` on the element.

 Here's a possible implementation of the `InputFocus` component: